 Member of the Environment Working Group

 Padraic is from Kanturk where he lives with his wife and two daughters.
-He is a member of the Enterprise Working Group.
-Padraic has a BBS from UL.
-He is currently Head of HR at Ervia (formerly Bord Gais) having held senior management roles there in Energy Policy, Commercial, PR, Marketing and Legal for the past 15 years.
-Padraic has presented at energy conferences in Ireland and across Europe.
-In 2016, he was appointed Chair of the Gas Infrastructure Europe BrExit Taskforce.
-Padraic enjoys golfing and is a member of Kanturk and Killarney Golf Clubs, holding Kanturk committee roles for over a decade.
+He is Chairman of the IRD Duhallow Enterprise Working Group.
+He is Head of HR at Gas Networks Ireland having held senior management roles there in Energy Policy, Commercial, PR, Marketing and Legal for the past 18

 Member of Social Economy, Finance, Human Resources and Community Development Working Groups.
 Jack represents IRD Duhallow on a number of forums including ILDN

 Jack is from Rockchapel and represents the Saoi Network of which he is the Chairman.
 A former IRD Duhallow Chairman, he sits on the Social Economy, Finance, Human Resources and Community Development Working Groups.
 Jack has represented